Category theory for genetics II: genotype, phenotype and haplotype: Using pedigrads in idempotent commutative monoids to model haplotypes

 \subsection{Universal construction of ic-monoids}

-There is an adjunction of the form (\ref{adjunction_set_icm}) between sets and ic-monoids, for which the left adjoint $F$ maps a set $S$ to the free ic-monoid generated over $S$ (see the discussion below) while the right adjoint $U$ is the obvious forgetful functor.
+There is an adjunction of the form (\ref{adjunction_set_icm}) between sets and ic-monoids, for which the left adjoint $F$ maps a set $S$ to the free ic-monoid generated over $S$ (see the discussion below) while the right adjoint $U$ is the obvious structural forgetful functor.

 For every set $S$, the ic-monoid $F(S)$ correspond to the set of finite subsets of $S$ for which the addition is given by the union operation and the zero element is given by the empty set.
+For every function $f:S \to T$, the image $F(f)$ maps every finite subset $U \subseteq S$ to the set $f(U) \subseteq T$ of images of $f$ on $U$.

-\begin{example}[Power sets \emph{versus} free ic-monoids] If we take $S$ to be a finite set, then the image $F(S)$ correspond to the power set of $S$.
-For instance, the free idempotent commutative monoid $F(\{\texttt{hea},\texttt{dis}\})$ correspond to the monoid described in Example \ref{exa:power_set_icmonoids}. \end{example}
+\begin{example}[Power sets \emph{versus} free ic-monoids] For every set $S$, we have an inclusion $F(S) \subseteq \mathcal{P}(S)$ that induces a morphism in $\mathbf{Icm}$.
+If we take $S$ to be a finite set, then the image $F(S)$ is equal to the power set of $S$.
+For instance, the free idempotent commutative monoid $F(\{\texttt{x},\texttt{y}\})$ correspond to the monoid described in Example \ref{exa:power_set_icmonoids}. \end{example}

 For every set $S$, the unit $\eta_S:S \to UF(S)$ of adjunction (\ref{adjunction_set_icm}) sends every element $x$ in $S$ to the singleton $\{x\}$ in $F(S)$ while, for every ic-monoid $(M,+,0)$, the counit $\mu_S:FU(M,+,0) \to (M,+,0)$ of adjunction (\ref{adjunction_set_icm}) sends the empty set to 0 and sends every non-empty finite set $\{a_1,a_2,\dots,a_n\} \subseteq M$ to the following finite sum in $(M,+,0)$.